Lake Natoma: Boat launch

 The lake has three boat launches for powerboats, jetskis, and sailboats.
 These launches are well designed with two hard surface launches and one gravel launch.
 With enough room to turn around, and parking areas.
-Fishermen like to use the Negro Bar launch, as many fishing tournament events occur nearby.
+Fishermen like to use the Black Miners Bar launch, as many fishing tournament events occur nearby.
 California State University Sacramento (CSUS) holds rowing classes here.

 Campgrounds

-There is only one campground open to the public on lake Natoma: Black Miner's Bar Group Campground.
+There is only one campground open to the public on Lake Natoma: Black Miners Bar Group Campground.

 Willow Creek

 Located at the Willow Creek inlet to Lake Natoma, this area is used for both land and water activities.
 The area is used for picnicking, birdwatching, fishing, and canoeing.
-Lake Natoma Trail is nearby.
+The Lake Natoma Trail is nearby.

 Aquatic Center for CSUS

 Where the Nimbus Dam ends, there is an Aquatic Center right on Lake Natoma that belongs to the California State University Sacramento (CSUS).
 This is where CSUS holds some of their aquatic classes, such as skiing and wind surfing.